 - You Get Out: I know, I know!
-At-home work is the perfect solution for introverts who despise public places, but you cannot use it to become a recluse!
+At-home work is the perfect solution for introverts that despise public places, but you cannot use it to become a recluse!
 Okay, you can, but it’s bad.
 Really bad.
-Getting out is extremely good for your mental health, sanity, and staying in-touch with reality.
+Getting out is extremely good for your mental health, sanity, and staying in touch with reality.

 Tip #5: Plan Your Day

 When I say plan your day, what I really mean is you need a plan A and a plan B (plan C is optional depending on your average luck).

 Remember my mentioning I’m a stay-at-home, work-at-home mom?
 I’m also a writer/editor, which means by default the craziest and most bizarre things happen to me.
 That translates to having the worst luck in the world, from three computers dying in a row to an unexpected hospitalization.
 I joke with people (but I’m also 100% serious) when I say I should rent myself by the hour as a bad luck charm.
 If there’s one thing I’ve learned, it’s that if it can go horribly, terribly, epically wrong, it will.
 At least for me.
 As such, I have plans A-F ready to roll on any given day, and between you and me, plan F is to fuck it.

 What I’m getting at is part of nurturing professionalism at home lies in planning your day.
 Remember the schedule you stuck to in the eight to five world?
 You still need it, but you can now plan and adjust as needed.
 It’s a great responsibility because abusing this privilege can destroy not just your customers’ perceptions of your professionalism but your’s, too.
 As you plan your workday, consider the following questions:

 - Which tasks take priority?